jpw1991/chebs-necromancy/FriendlySkeletonWand/Package/README.md

 Date | Version | Notes
 --- | --- | ---
-11/01/2023 | 1.4.3 | item and structure recipes exposed to config file; defensive spikes (standard & dverger)  no longer damage minions if they've been placed by the player
+11/01/2023 | 1.4.3 | item and structure recipes exposed to config file; defensive spikes (standard & dverger)  no longer damage minions if they've been placed by the player; add chebgonaz_prerelease_spawnneckro command to let players test with new neckro gatherer.
 09/01/2023 | 1.4.2 | Neckro Gatherer now brings items back to empty containers and stores them 09/01/2023 | 1.4.1 | Fix minions not remembering their armor values 09/01/2023 | 1.4.0 | Minions no longer damage player structures; armor values actually applied to skeletons (although not remembered on logoff/login again - will fix soon); add necroneck gatherer